 Understanding why your husky digs holes will give you a better chance of stopping it in the first place.
 Your husky can be digging holes for different reasons, each of which will require a different approach.

-It’s likely that your husky is digging holes due to at least one of these reasons:
+Your husky is likely digging holes due to at least one of these reasons:

 1) Not receiving enough exercise or play.